NavigationContentFooter

 ip address show

-2. Create a file which will contain your DUID.
+2. Create a file to contain your DUID.
 The DUID is a unique “key” allowing access to your IPv6 prefix.
 You can find your DUID in your console.

 sudo nano /etc/dhcp/dhclient6.conf

-3. Paste the following code into the file and edit the interface name (here eno1) and the DUID (here DUID) before saving the file and exiting the editor:
+3. Paste the following code into the file, editing the interface name (here eno1) and the DUID (here DUID) before saving the file and exiting the editor:

 interface "eno1" {